Diana & Marvin: Legacy and covers

 The duo's cover of "Stop, Look, Listen (To Your Heart)" has been sampled and interpolated by several hip-hop artists over the years including 50 Cent, Smilez and Southstar (who had their one and only hit with "Tell Me", which sampled the song), while Ja Rule and Ashanti's "Mesmerize" interpolated the song's melody.
 Michael McDonald and Toni Braxton re-recorded the duet cover for McDonald's album, Motown II.

 "You Are Everything" has also been covered many times including duet versions by Billy Ocean & Elaine Paige and a 1994 version by UK soul singer Melanie Williams and Joe Roberts that became a UK Top 30 hit.

-The album's classic cover featuring Ross and Gaye's Afros facing different sides would also be imitated by several artists following its release.
+The album's cover featuring Ross and Gaye's hair facing different sides would also be imitated by several artists following its release.
 In 2001, the album was re-released with four additional songs including three outtakes from the 1972 sessions including "Alone", "The Things I Will Not Miss" and the Ashford & Simpson written and produced "I've Come To Love You So Much", with the duo's 1978 duet, "I'll Keep My Light In My Window" also included on the reissue.